 I said, "We are offering you $60,000 in base salary plus the potential to earn up to $20,000 in bonuses during your first year.
 Others who have been with us for up to nine years are within a couple thousand dollars of that base.
 So, you can see how much we value you.
 Additionally, as you build your accounts, some of our business developers are making well over $100,000.00."
 I was trying to tell her that the base was firm and that the upside potential in bonus was high.

 I'll add more salary negotiation tips to the site as time goes by.
-If you have a tip you'd like to share from the employer's point of view about salary negotiation, please send the Guide an email or post the tip in the Community Connection Forum.
+If you have a tip you'd like to share from the employer's point of view about salary negotiation, please send Susan an email.